PNNL-CompBio/coderdata/coderbuild/bladderpdo/README.md

 ## To Run Code

-### First sample and omics steps are the same, by hand locally or in full build process
+### First sample and omics steps are the same, by hand locally or in full coderbuild process
 ```
 python3 00_createBladderPDOSampleFile.py --token $SYNAPSE_AUTH_TOKEN -p prevSamples